 The Ins and Outs of KLM Business Class

 My wife and I were seated in the center section.
 And since we were traveling with our infant daughter, our seats were automatically assigned to the bulkhead row.
 The reason?
 The bulkhead row has a built-in bassinet, a perfect spot for our daughter to sleep for a good portion of the flight.
+The KLM flight crew was incredibly accommodating and helped us get everything we needed for our daughter.

 As far as the seats themselves, there’s a plastic divider that can be pulled up if you don’t know your neighbor in the center section.
 When it was in the down position we found it easy to converse and we had plenty of room for our belongings.